Portuguese Parliament has approved an obligatory vegan option in all public canteens – a huge step for vegan catering for all.

 “Promoting the rights of the vegan population is as important as campaigning and informing people to adopt veganism, in our perspective.
 This law seems to be an important first step on the political level.”

-The new law results from a conjoint political initiative of three left-wing political parties, and was approved by a large majority on March 3, with the abstention of some right-wing parties.
+The new law results from a conjoint political initiative of three political parties, and was approved by a large majority on March 3.

 With Portugal paving the way, The Vegan Society is even more optimistic about promoting the diversity of eating habits by campaigning for vegan catering for all.

-Some of this work aims to improve understanding of how to provide adequate vegan meals in hospitals, and highlight that they are suitable for most people.
+Some of this work aims to improve understanding of how to provide adequate vegan meals in hospitals and to highlight that they are suitable the dietary requirements of almost all people.

 The Vegan Society’s Dietitian Heather Russell, who provides education about vegan catering, said: “Hospitals, prisons and places of education need to cater in a way that respects equality and diversity but, unfortunately, it can still be difficult to obtain vegan meals in some settings.